-==== Tell me about your early experiences as a stock analyst. ==== department for only about a year, he summoned me into his office and announced that he was going to make me the director of equity research.
+Tell me about your early experiences as a stock analyst.

+The director of investments was Speros Drelles, the person who had hired me.
+He was brilliant, with a great aptitude for teaching, but he was also quite eccentric.
+When I was twenty-five and had been in the department for only about a year, he summoned me into his office and announced that he was going to make me the director of equity research.
 This was quite a bizarre move, since my boss was about fifty years old and had been with the bank for over twenty-five years.
 Moreover, all the other analysts had M.B.A.'s and had been in the department longer than I had.